tperol/ConvNetQuake/README.md

 --std_factor 1.2
 ```

-This add Gaussian Noise in the data of a standard deviation 1.2 times the one in the window.
-You can pass various flags. `-plot` plot the created windows. `—compress_data` compress the signal. `—stretch_data` stretch the signal. `—shift_data` shifts the signal (not useful for ConvNetQuake because of the translation invariance of convolutional neural networks).
+You can pass various flags. `--plot` plot the generated windows. `-—compress_data` compress the signal. `-—stretch_data` stretch the signal. `-—shift_data` shifts the signal (not useful for ConvNetQuake because of the translation equivariance of convolutional neural networks).

 In Perol et al., 2017 we only add Gaussian noise.
-The other data augmentation techniques do not improve the accuracy of the trained network.
+The other data augmentation techniques do not improve the accuracy of the network.

 ### 2.3 Create windows of noise

-Load one month long stream, preprocess them and load an extended catalog to create windows of noise labeled as -1.
-Note that we will add 1 to all labels when training ConvNetQuake because of the error function choice.
+Load one month long stream, preprocess the stream and load an extended catalog to create windows of noise labeled as -1.

 ```shell
 ./bin/preprocess/create_dataset_noise.py \